o0101/futzz/README.md

 So basically an index is 5 - 7 times as large as the text.

 This is not terrible.
 It's a good multiple for a good quality FTS search system like mine.

+## Pruning!

+Pruning is a revelation.
+And a revolution.
+All I do is prune out all entries that are not counted, and results are still very good and index bytes size is much smaller.
+O(N).
+Awesome.